igrafx/miningkafka/README.md

 Built for flexibility and performance, these modules include the **Docker Compose**, **iGrafx Connectors**, and **iGrafx UDFs (User-Defined Functions)**, offering a complete solution for modern data streaming and analytics workflows.

-The **[iGrafx LiveConnect](https://github.com/igrafx/miningkafka/blob/master/howto.md#igrafx-liveconnect)** module provides a Kafka infrastructure setup located in the docker-compose/ subdirectory.
+The **[Docker Compose](https://github.com/igrafx/miningkafka/blob/master/howto.md#docker-compose)** module provides a Kafka infrastructure setup located in the docker-compose/ subdirectory.
 It includes essential components for managing and interacting with Kafka

 In the **iGrafx Connectors** module, you will find 2 connectors.